semaphoreci/docs/introduction_5b0bd1fe2c7d3a2f9011f6d5.md

 By default, the files of your GitHub repository are not accessible by Semaphore 2.0.
-In order to make the files of your GitHub repository accessible to Semaphore, you will need to execute the `checkout` command in the list of commands of a job.
+In order to make the files of your GitHub repository accessible to a Semaphore job, you will need to execute the `checkout` command in the list of commands of a job or in the `prologue` part of a `task`.

 ####